19hours/sg-statutes/Acts/Patents Act.md

 [40/95]

-(4) In this section, “integrated circuit” means a product, in its final or an intermediate form, in which the elements, at least one of which is an active element, and some or all of the interconnections are integrally formed in and on, or in or on, a piece of material and which is intended to perform an electronic function.
+(4) In this section —

+“integrated circuit” means a product, in its final or an intermediate form, in which the elements, at least one of which is an active element, and some or all of the interconnections are integrally formed in and on, or in or on, a piece of material and which is intended to perform an electronic function;

-[19/2004]
+“relevant notification” means a notification that satisfies the requirements of —

+(a) paragraph 2(a) of the Doha Declaration Implementation Decision; or

+(b) paragraph 2(a) of the Annex to the TRIPS Agreement.

+[18/2008 wef 01/12/2008]

 ### Rights of third parties in respect of Government use